 Technology change is the greatest business threat of our age, but also potentially the most exciting opportunity – and Hamish specialises in helping businesses to understand their role in creating the future.

 Hamish is a lifelong learner – with qualifications and experience across multiple disciplines, from science, to biotechnology, through to technology and business.
 He believes that we all need to learn and adapt if we are to thrive in the increasingly digital world we are entering – and we need to prepare both students of the future and existing employees for the change.
-He is currently a member of the Ministry of Education Technology Advisory Board.
+He is currently a member of the Ministry of Education Technology Advisory Board, and on the Board of the Food Resilience Network.

 Cheryl Doig PhD is a leadership futurist who sees exponential technologies as an opportunity to amplify our human characteristics.
 She loves challenging organisations to think differently in order to adapt to a rapidly changing and complex world.
 This world must consider equity, ethics and social impact as our preferred future.